-All of Utah’s Mighty 5 make our list of the best national parks for stargazing – including, of course, Bryce Canyon National Park with its towering hoodoos.
+All of Utah’s Mighty 5 make my list of the best national parks for stargazing – including, of course, Bryce Canyon National Park with its towering hoodoos.
 Neighboring Zion, but nothing like it, Bryce Canyon is an outdoor adventure wonderland during the daylight hours.
 Once the sun sets, you’ll be sharing your experience of the night sky with fellow astrotourists and a lot of astrophotographers who love the unusual rock formations for photos.

 There are two campgrounds in Bryce Canyon that tend to fill up quickly.
 So if you’re planning an overnight trip, be sure to arrive early the day before to try and snag a spot.

 Read the complete guide to stargazing in Bryce Canyon National Park.